Aliases for RPL7 Gene

 GeneCards Summary for RPL7 Gene

 RPL7 (Ribosomal Protein L7) is a Protein Coding gene.
-Diseases associated with RPL7 include systemic lupus erythematosus and collagen disease.
-Among its related pathways are Viral mRNA Translation and Infectious disease.
+Diseases associated with RPL7 include Systemic Lupus Erythematosus and Collagen Disease.
+Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
 GO annotations related to this gene include poly(A) RNA binding and RNA binding.
 An important paralog of this gene is RPL7L1.

 UniProtKB/Swiss-Prot for RPL7 Gene